wizehive-jwatt/legacy-plugin-wrapper/Readme.md

     Please Note:

     - The migrator automatically updates your source code in a few specific ways.
 See List of [Migration Code Mods](#migration-code-mods) for more details.
-    - There are some [build time nuances](#build-process-nuances) that should also read about
+    - There are also some [build time nuances](#build-process-nuances) you should read about

 4. Configure your plugin's live mode to point to `https://localhost:1234` in the Zengine UI